nerdfiles/hn-heartbeat/readme.markdown

 A 'heartbeat' web application for Hacker News members' karma.

+##Overview

+This is a Backbone.js/Marionette application with Python/Django backend and REST-ful API which depends on Django REST Framework.
+Grunt.js and Twitter's Bower are used for automation via JavaScript and frontend library/package management.

+The app follows a custom RequireJS + Marionette architecture for modular view style, behaviors, and JavaScript resources.
+Effectively, "apps" (modules) reveal modular views for re-use and lazily loaded resources.

 ##MVP Spec

 1. On the landing page, user enters their HN ID